Erg (landform): Description

-Sand seas and dune fields generally occur in regions downwind of copious sources of dry, loose sand, such as dry riverbeds and deltas, floodplains, glacial outwash plains, dry lakes, and beaches.
 Almost all major ergs are located downwind from river beds in areas that are too dry to support extensive vegetative cover and are thus subject to long-continued wind erosion.
 Sand from these abundant sources migrates downwind and builds up into very large dunes where its movement is halted or slowed by topographic barriers to windflow or by convergence of windflow.

 Entire ergs and dune fields tend to migrate downwind as far as hundreds of kilometers from their sources of sand.
 Such accumulation requires long periods of time.
 At least one million years is required to build ergs with very large dunes, such as those on the Arabian Peninsula, in North Africa, and in central Asia.
 Sand seas that have accumulated in subsiding structural and topographic basins, such as the Murzuk Sand Sea of Libya, may attain great thicknesses (more than 1000 m) but others, such as the ergs of linear dunes in the Simpson Desert and Great Sandy Desert of Australia, may be no thicker than the individual dunes superposed on the alluvial plain.
 Within sand seas in a given area, the dunes tend to be of a single type.
 For example, there are ergs or fields of linear dunes, of crescentic dunes, of star dunes, and of parabolic dunes, and these dune arrays tend to have consistent orientations and sizes.

 By nature, ergs are very active.
 Smaller dunes form and migrate along the flanks of the larger dunes and sand ridges.
 Occasional precipitation fills basins formed by the dunes; as the water evaporates, salt deposits are left behind.

 Individual dunes in ergs typically have widths, lengths, or both dimensions greater than 500 m.
 Both the regional extent of their sand cover and the complexity and great size of their dunes distinguish ergs from dune fields.
 The depth of sand in ergs varies widely around the world, ranging from only a few centimeters deep in the Selima Sand Sheet of Southern Egypt, to approximately 1 m in the Simpson Desert, and 21–43 m in the Sahara.
 This is far shallower than ergs in prehistoric times were.
 Evidence in the geological record indicates that some Mesozoic and Paleozoic ergs reached a mean depth of several hundred meters.